ayufan/gitlab-ci-multi-runner/README.md

     * `builds_dir` - directory where builds will be stored in context of selected executor (Locally, Docker, SSH)
     * `clean_environment` - do not inherit any environment variables from the multi-runner process
     * `environment` - append or overwrite environment variables
+    * `shell` - the name of shell to generate the script (default value is platform dependent)

 1. The EXECUTORS: